Employment

 Rodeph Sholom School encourages applications from individuals who are passionate about our mission, vision, values, and commitments and commitments as articulated here, including those from underrepresented groups in Jewish education.
 Rodeph Sholom School is an Equal Opportunity Employer.
 It has been and will continue to be a fundamental policy of the school not to discriminate on the basis of any category prohibited by applicable federal, New York State and/or New York City laws/regulations.
 This policy applies to all aspects of the employment process, including hiring, promotion, demotion, compensation/benefits, performance evaluations, disciplinary actions, training, working conditions, layoff, and termination.

-CONTACT: If interested, please send a resume and cover letter to Marielle Clark, Assistant to Middle School, mclark@rssnyc.org.
+If interested, please send a resume and cover letter to Marielle Clark, Executive Assistant to Elementary Division and Middle School, at mclark@rssnyc.org.

 Schedule: Full-time